 Who says tricks can’t be stimulating?
 Apart from the usual commands, try teaching your dog a few new ones that are more mentally stimulating.
 Remember, every time you teach him a new trick, you’re invigorating his mental abilities.

 Teaching a new trick is extremely helpful with shy or fearful dogs.
 The training will boost their confidence and it’ll strengthen the bond between you two.
 With the right techniques and a proper amount of practice, your dog can learn just about any trick or command.
-Here’s a list of some great tricks to get your best friend started.

 And once in a blue moon, instead of you teaching your dog, why not let him teach you something?
 Let him teach you about living each day with unrestrained cheerfulness and excitement, about appreciating the simple things like a walk in the park, a fresh snowfall, and a nap on the sandy beach.